Karen Middleton (journalist)

-Karen Middleton is a political journalist in the Canberra Press Gallery covering the Parliament of Australia in Canberra, the national capital of Australia.
+Karen Middleton is an Australian political journalist in the Canberra Press Gallery covering the Parliament of Australia in Canberra, the national capital of Australia.
+Until March 2025, Middleton was Political Editor of Guardian Australia.

-Work
+Career

 Middleton was Chief Political Correspondent and Canberra Bureau Chief for SBS Television.

 She was a seasoned radio and TV commentator, had a weekly radio spot on James O'Loghlin's Evening Show on ABC Radio across New South Wales and the Australian Capital Territory, and on Perth radio 6PR, Sydney radio 2GB and ABC Radio National, and TV appearances on Sunrise on the Seven Network, Meet the Press on the Ten Network, and ABC TV's Insiders.
 She is a fortnightly commentator on Radio New Zealand and has done commentary and analysis for CNBC and al Jazeera.

-Middleton is currently Chief Political Correspondent at The Saturday Paper, a role she has held since early 2016.
-She has previously been a political correspondent for several other newspapers, such as The West Australian, the Melbourne Age and Herald Sun, as a weekend columnist for the Canberra Times, and as an occasional contributor to The New York Times.
+Middleton was a political correspondent for several newspapers, such as The West Australian, the Melbourne Age and Herald Sun, as a weekend columnist for the Canberra Times, and as an occasional contributor to The New York Times.
+In 2016, Middleton gained the position of Chief Political Correspondent for The Saturday Paper.

-In October 2016, Middleton wrote about her experiences of being sexually harassed while covering Australian Politics as a journalist.
+In October 2016, Middleton wrote about her experiences of being sexually harassed while covering Australian politics as a journalist.
 Later she described the strong response she had received for this article, and about how some who had read it described it as "jawdropping" or "deeply unsettling".